nitzano/dbzar/README.md

 ### Future Support

-- `hash` - replace with hash
+- 🧬 `hash` - replace with hash
-- `const` - replace with constant string/number
+- 🧊 `const` - replace with constant string/number
-- `remove` - remove the field from the table
+- ❌`remove` - remove the field from the table